 A Smoothing Press, Schaefer model SP, is a rotary lamination press (nip rolls) used to squeeze an adhesive coated sheet to a substrate.
 It is designed for laminating labels or sheets of material to substrates such as corrugated, chipboard and foam core board.

-The nip pressure between the rolls is created by the weight of the upper roller.
+This rotary laminating press has a fixed lower roller and a floating upper pinch roll.
+The pinch roll is designed to provide enough pressure to squeeze out bubbles, blisters, and wrinkles trapped between the substrates, giving a high quality lamination.
+The nip pressure between the rolls is created by the weight of the pinch roller, and is about 2 lbs per linear inch.
 The pressure between the nip rolls is sufficient to squeeze air bubbles out of the layers of the lamination, but does not exert excessive pressure that would crush the flutes on corrugated or collapse foamcore board.

 The smoothing press is powered by a D.C. variable speed drive.
 Top speed is approximately 60 feet per minute, but it can also be operated at lower speeds to match the output of adjoining machinery.